OpenSLO/slogen/README.md

 ##### install with go1.17 as `go install github.com/agaurav/slogen@latest`

-latest golang release can be installed by using the directions here : https://github.com/udhos/update-golang#usage add `$GOPATH/bin` in your `$PATH`.
+latest golang release can be installed by using the directions here : https://github.com/udhos/update-golang#usage.
+Add `$GOPATH/bin` to your `$PATH`.

 It can be done with
 ```